Boeing B-17 History

 |The story of the Memphis Belle began with a simple love story between a young girl, Margaret Polk, from Memphis and a young airman...

-Built by the Boeing Aircraft Company, the Memphis Belle was sent into active duty at the 8th Air Force in England under the command of Captain Robert Morgan.
+Built by the Boeing Aircraft Company, the Memphis Belle was sent into active duty with the 8th Air Force in England under the command of Captain Robert Morgan.
 She flew from 7 November, 1942 to 17 May, 1943, during which time she became famous for being not only the first heavy bomber during World War II to complete 25 missions (Hell's Angels was actually the first) but also the bomber that kept her entire crew alive.
 All in all, the crew of the Belle had downed eight enemy fighters, dropped a payload of over 60 tons worth of bombs over Germany, France and Belgium, and had flown 148 hours and 50 minutes of combat missions, covering more than 20,000 combat miles.
 Although the Belle had on many occasions returned from her missions battered and with her engines shot out, none of her men ever sustained much more than a scratch.
 The Belle itself was not as fortunate having to replace 9 engines, both wings, two tails, and both main landing gear.
 The mostly forgotten ground crews worked miracles getting these aircraft ready for their crews to fly.

 Memphis Belle crew: